EDP invests over R$ 15 million in energy substation in Suzano

 Equipped with the latest technologies available related to efficiency and safety, ETD Dona Benta (88/13,8 kV) will sport a capacity of 66 MVA, distributed between eight middle tension feeders.
 The unit will also have an acoustics system to prevent the propagation of sound outside, reinforcing the principles of less impact towards the environment.
 The station is 100% digitalized and has its supervision, command, control and protection operated and supervised remotely via the Integrated Operation Center (IOC), located at EDP headquarters in Mogi das Cruzes.

-The construction, expansion and modernization of stations and distribution lines are essential to keep up with the increase in energy demand as cities grow.
-“The construction aims to ensure the highest possible customer service, reinforcing the reliability and quality of the power supply under optimal technical and safety conditions”, says Lauro Ribeiro, EDP's executive engineering manager.
+At the construction, expansion and modernization of stations and distribution lines are essential to keep up with the increase in energy demand as cities grow.
+“The construction aims to ensure the highest possible customer service, reinforcing the reliability and quality of the power supply under optimal technical and safety conditions”, says Lauro Ribeiro, EDP executive engineering manager.
 EDP currently serves about 5 million people in 28 municipalities in São Paulo, through 63 substations.

 In order to connect the Dona Benta ETD to the Distributor’s system, a new network will be built with technology that will provide greater protection, minimizing the impact of external agents such as vegetation, one of the main offenders of power supply quality in days of high winds and heavy rain.